anon-blue/anon.blue/README.txt

-                 j j yourself it happens you know . it will get better   nonono fiew is there someone? hello down there. i'm bret. you? is it sunny? oh i hope t he stars are beautiful. of course. never went there. california wseems a nice pl ace though. cool from france here, but i lived in canada before. fra.. hahaha no youre not miserable at all :)
+                 j j yourself it happens you know . it will get better   nonono fiew is there someone? hello down there. i'm bret. you? is it sunny? oh i hope t he stars are beautiful. of course. never went there. california wseems a nice pl ace though. cool from france here, but i lived in coocadoo before..... hahaha no youre not miserable at all :)
            i prefer english even if my mother tongue is french. what is going on ? uh no plea e. i am non guiltty================================================